 Overall, The Goldfinch is worth watching, even if you only watch it for Rodger Deakins’ stunning cinematography and the moments that are actually well acted, but don’t go into it expecting it to be a stellar adaptation of Tartt’s the novel.

-The Goldfinch is available to rent and own.
+The Goldfinch is available to watch on digital and on demand.